Congenital Heart Defects

 Types of congenital heart defects

-There are many heart disorders that require clinical care by a doctor or other healthcare provider.
+There are many heart disorders that need clinical care by a healthcare provider.
 Listed below are some of these conditions:

 Aortic stenosis (AS)